 Oswego County Legislature Chairman James Weatherup, R-Hastings, said the proposed budget contains a generic tax rate of $7.70 per $1,000 of assessed property value, which has remained unchanged since 2016.

 The proposal is the “culmination of much effort and cooperation between our department heads, administrative team and the legislators who chair the committees overseeing our operations,” Weatherup said.

 The budget is due to be voted on by the full Legislature in mid-December.
-There will be two public hearings on the budget before the Legislature votes.

 The actual 2019 county tax rate paid by property owners varies, depending on their municipality’s total assessed property value, equalization rates and local costs of state-mandated programs such as workers’ compensation and community college chargeback rates.

 Weatherup said members of the Legislature’s majority conference focused on a comprehensive analysis of the proposed budget over the past several months.

 “We believe this is a good start for what we intend to achieve by working together as we start the next decade,” said County Administrator Philip Church.
 “It was apparent to me through this process that the Legislature remains committed to the best services we can provide while continuing to be careful stewards of taxpayers’ dollars.”

 The Oswego County Legislature’s standing committees will evaluate and consider recommendations to the proposed budget over the next several weeks.